AhmedHussain007/AhmedHussain007/README.md

 ### 🚀 Projects

-- 📄 RAG Chatbot – Document-based Q&A system using LLMs, vector databases and LangChain.

 - 📲 WhatsApp Lead Automation – Built a system that automatically replies to messages, shares info, and converts interested users into clients without human effort.

 - 📂 Email Scraping Tool – Built a system that automatically collects valid emails from websites, cleans and organizes them, and prepares lists for outreach without manual work.